 Adding your base layer

-The fish tank needs to be set up from the bottom up, you will need to determine if you wan’t live plants or artificial plants in your tank.
+The fish tank needs to be set up from the bottom up, you will need to determine if you want live plants or artificial plants

 Live plants will oxygenate the water naturally and also provide a natural habitat for your fish, live plants also help with keeping nitrate levels down which can be harmful to fish.